Control-Oriented System Identification: Classical, Learning, and Physics-Informed Approaches: Acknowledgments

 \section{Acknowledgments}

-The work of Y. Shi and J. Feng was supported by NSF grant ECCS-2442689, DOE grant DE-SC0025495, and a Schmidt Sciences AI2050 Early Career Fellowship.
+The work of Y. Shi and J. Feng was supported by NSF grant ECCS-2442689, DOE grant DE-SC0025495, a Schmidt Sciences AI2050 Early Career Fellowship, and the Michael R Anastasio LANL-UC Early Career Faculty Fellowship.
 The work of J. Feng was also supported by the UC-National Laboratory In-Residence Graduate Fellowship L24GF7923.
 The work of Y. Xu, S. Sivaranjani, and V. Gupta was supported in part by the the Air Force Office of Scientific Research under Grant FA9550-23-1-0492.
 The work of V. Gupta was partially supported under ARO grant W911NF2310111 and ONR grant N000142312604.
 Y. Xu was also partially supported by the Purdue University College of Engineering Seed Funding for High Impact Papers, Books, and Monographs.
 The work of N. Atanasov and T. Duong was supported by NSF grants CCF-2112665 (TILOS) and CCF-2402689 (ExpandAI).
 The work of F. Allgöwer was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2075 – 390740016 and within grant AL 316/15-1 – 468094890.
 T. Martin thanks the Graduate Academy of the SC SimTech for its support.